fenstrat/next-level-searchapi-ds-wellington/slides.md

 Notes:
 - The full implementation is a session or two by itself
 - ➡️ For more info see Adam's session from DrupalSouth Brisbane
-- ➡️ And also Jack's blog post outlining the approach to slice
+- ➡️ And also Jack's blog post outlining the approach to slices
 - So, the flexibility of this approach is great, but keep in mind for simpler requirements it might not be a good fit
 - But again, OpenSearch supports all the regular point and click views integration